 As the 2009-2010 academic year gets underway, Goshen College is without five long-serving, respected professors.
 Associate Professor of Nursing Fern Brunner, Professor of Physics Carl Helrich, Professor of Psychology Vic Koop, Professor of Mathematics Ron Milne and Associate Professor of Art Judy Wenig-Horswell retired at the end of last school year.
 Together, they dedicated 138 years of service to the college and its students.

-Opening Convocation of the 2008-2009 academic year, delivered by Dr. James E. Brenneman, president of Goshen College, on Wednesday, Sept.
-3, 2008 at Sauder Concert Hall.
+Opening Convocation of the 2009-2010 academic year, delivered by Dr. James E. Brenneman, president of Goshen College, on Wednesday, Sept.
+2, 2009 in the Goshen College Church-Chapel.

 Goshen College is pleased to announce and welcome new employees for the 2009-10 academic year.
 Several persons were hired and started earlier in the year, and several have changed positions within the institution.

 In a report eagerly anticipated by incoming college students and their parents, Goshen College placed 131st out of 249 liberal arts colleges in the 2010 “America’s Best Colleges” rankings by “U.S. News & World Report.”
 Last year it was ranked 149th out of 265.
 Goshen continues to be ranked in the third tier of Best Liberal Arts Colleges for the ninth straight year.